Complaints Procedure (Sales)

 The Branch Sales Manager will make contact with you to discuss the matter further prior to launching a full investigation.
 Upon completion of the investigation, you will receive a detailed response advising you of the outcome in writing within 15 working days of receipt of the original complaint.
 If further time is required e.g. for reports to be received from a third party, then you will receive a written explanation at the end of the 15 working day time frame.
 Please forward your written letter or e-mail to: firstname.lastname@example.org

 12 Regent Street

 If, after a full investigation, you feel that your complaint remains unresolved, the matter will be referred to the Company Director who will personally conduct a separate review of your complaint.
-You will receive an acknowledgement from the Director within 3 days and a full response within 14 days.
+You will receive an acknowledgement from the Director within 3 working days and a full response within 15 working days.

 We are committed to ensuring all complaints are fully and fairly addressed.
 We respect your right to take any unresolved complaint to an appropriate third party for dispute resolution.
 Therefore on our final letter we will always confirm when a ‘deadlock’ situated has been reached, which signals that we have come to the end of our internal complaints procedure and that you may now progress your issues to our Alternative Dispute Resolution entity which is The Property Ombudsman.

 Please note: You should refer the matter to The Property Ombudsman as soon as possible after receiving our final response, but within 12 months of the date of our ‘deadlock’ letter.
 You will need to complete the above steps before you raise your concerns with the TPO or NAEA.

 |The Property Ombudsman Service||The National Association of Estate Agents|

 |Milford House Arbon House||Arbon House|